Automotive is driving out of the tunnel and starting to see the light.

 Service is Rolling – Stay the Course

-A great way to remain relevant with consumers is continuing to promote fixed ops.
-With public transportation being less appealing, essential workers that need to travel are trusting their cars as the safest mode of transportation now.
+A great way to remain relevant with consumers is to continue to promote fixed ops.
+With public transportation being less appealing, essential workers who need to travel are trusting their cars as the safest mode of transportation now.
 Therefore, service needs are still very strong.